xjc90s/junit5/RELEASING.md

 ### Feature releases (x.y.0)

+- [ ] Clear `accepted-breaking-changes.txt`, change `previousVersion` in `gradle.properties` to `x.y.0` on the release branch, and commit with message "Update API baseline and clear accepted breaking changes"
 - [ ] Fast-forward merge the release branch to `main` and push to GitHub
 - [ ] Update the [security policy](https://github.com/junit-team/junit-framework/blob/main/SECURITY.md) and commit with message "Update security policy to reflect 5.x release" or similar
 - [ ] Create release notes for the next feature release from the template